mkopciuszynski/arpes/docs/source/writing-plugins-basic.rst

 or an
 `xarray.DataArray <http://xarray.pydata.org/en/stable/data-structures.html#dataarray>`__.

-Additionally, ARPES data must be labeled with enough `standard coordinates </spectra>`__ that we can convert to momentum.
+Additionally, ARPES data must be labeled with enough :doc:`standard coordinates </spectra>` that we can convert to momentum.
 Let’s assume that our data comes formatted in two files, one providing the data ``{name}.csv``, and one the coordinates ``{name}.coords.csv``.
 A standard data file might look like